-The scope of an MRSL, at a minimum, includes chemicals that are currently restricted or banned in finished products because of a regulation or law; that is, legally restricted substances.
+The scope of an MRSL, at minimum, includes chemicals that are currently restricted or banned in manufacturing operations because of a regulation or law; that is, legally restricted substances.
 Because jurisdictions have different chemical restrictions, a company may maintain separate MRSLs for each jurisdiction where it operates.
 Select option "a" if your MRSL does not include restrictions on chemicals that go beyond legal compliance for any jurisdiction where you operate.
 Requiring suppliers to assure that products or components do not contain chemicals on an MRSL designed for legal compliance is a first and significant step in a transition to safer chemicals use.
+Select Option a if your MRSL does not include restrictions on chemicals that go beyond legal compliance for any jurisdiction where you operate.